Internet and Computer Acceptable Use Policy

-Chapin Memorial Library provides materials and services to help residents, city staff and visitors obtain information to meet their educational, professional and personal needs.
+Chapin Memorial Library provides materials and services to help residents, city staff and visitors obtain information to meet their educational, professional, recreational and personal needs.
 Chapin Memorial Library provides public computers with Internet access and productivity software and wireless internet access as some tools to fulfill those needs.
 The Internet offers access to local, national and international sources of information.
 However, not all sources on the Internet provide accurate, complete or current information.
 Individuals must exercise judgment in evaluating information via the Internet and must assume personal responsibility for use of the Internet.
 More information may be found at www.onguardonline.gov.

 - Using the Library's access to the Internet for any purposes that violate federal, state or local laws.

 - Damaging or attempting to damage computer equipment or software.